SAP/openui5-docs/docs/Assigning_the_Model_to_the_UI_91f0d1c.md

 oControl.setModel(oJSONModel,"myJSONModel");
 ```

-When you set a model to a UI area or control, it will be propagated to all aggregated child controls.
+When you set a model to a `UIArea` or control, it will be propagated to all aggregated child controls.
 So if you set a model to a container control, for example, all controls that are contained \(aggregated\) in this container have access to this model.
 If one of the contained controls has its own model set \(with the same name\), the propagation stops.
 It is not possible to have two models with the same name set to one control instance.

 Choose one of the following options: